har-in-air/ESP8266_SPO2_PULSE_LOGGER/README.md

 	* **WHITE** >= 90bpm
 * The LED will turn off every time an update to Thingspeak channel is published.
 This normally takes a few seconds.
- Note that the minimum
-interval for publishing events to a free ThingSpeak subscription channel is 15 seconds.

 <img src="screenshot.png"/>

 ## Power management

 With WiFi on, the average current draw is ~70mA.
 With WiFi off, the average current draw is ~22mA with LED indicator on.
-So after connecting to the internet access point, the unit turns on the WiFi only when attempting to publish an update to the ThingSpeak website.
+To save power, the unit turns on the WiFi only when publishing an update to the ThingSpeak website.

-So for every update event cycle, for ~20 seconds the current draw is 22mA, and then for ~4 seconds the current draw is 70mA.
+So during the update interval the current draw is 22mA, and then for the ThingSpeak update (4-5 seconds) the current draw is 70mA.

 Apparently, if you configure the unit with a static IP address in station mode, connecting to the access point is faster.
-That would shorten the interval when the Wifi radio is turned on.
+That would shorten the time required to publish an update.
 But not all access points allow static configuration of IP addresses - e.g. my phone in hotspot mode does not.

 ## Recoverable fault handling

-* If unable to connect to the configured internet access point, the unit will turn off WiFi and continue the sensor sampling with LED indication of heartrate range.
+* If unable to connect to the configured internet access point, the unit will disable internet access and continue sensor sampling with LED indication of heartrate range.
-* If unable to connect to the ThingSpeak website to publish updates with 3 consecutive attempts, WiFi will be turned off and the unit will continue sensor sampling with LED indication of heartrate range.
+* If unable to connect to the ThingSpeak website to publish updates with 3 consecutive attempts, the unit will disable internet access and continue sensor sampling with LED indication of heartrate range.

 ## Unrecoverable fault handling